Sleep Part 5 – How to improve sleep

 Time Zone Changes

-Often people struggle with sleep and sleep routines because they are traveling – although this is improving with more modern aircraft.
+Often people struggle with sleep and sleep routines because they are travelling – although this is improving with more modern aircraft.
 Generally the rule is, regardless of how tired you feel, try and stay awake until the ‘local bedtime’ and then get up relatively early the next day.
 This should help your body to adjust quickly.

 Resolve or Manage Illness